Back to Everyday accounts

 We have a duty to keep our customer’s information confidential, even after their death.

-If you’re the solicitor/administrator/executor, we’ll write or email to you and provide a list of the accounts and/or services the customer had.
+• If you’re the solicitor/administrator/executor, we’ll email or write to you and provide a list of the accounts and/or services the customer had.

 Information you might need to know

-If the deceased’s estate total net exceeds $15,000 at the date of death, and there is a valid will, you’ll need to provide Probate or Letters of Administration.
+If the person’s estate total net exceeds $15,000 at the date of death, and there is a valid will, you’ll need to provide Probate or Letters of Administration.

-If there is no will, a will is invalid, or the executors appointed under the will have either pre‑deceased the deceased or are unable or unwilling to act, you’ll need to apply to the Wellington High Court for an ‘order to administer the assets of the estate’.
+If there is no will, a will is invalid, or the executors appointed under the will have either passed away or are unable or unwilling to act, you’ll need to apply to the Wellington High Court for an ‘order to administer the assets of the estate’.

 We’ll also require: